Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 analyses.
 Third, unlike random noise, systematic errors can bias correlation and regression analysis is unpredictable ways, and these biases cannot be effectively mitigated by aggregating the data.
 Finally, multilevel modeling can -- under certain circumstances -- be an important mitigation strategy for dealing with systematic errors emanating from multiple data sources.
 These issues will be examined in some detail in the remainder of this section.

 We will start by focusing on two types of errors: variable (uncorrelated) errors and correlated errors.
-We’ll first describe these errors for continuous data and then extend it to categorical variables in the next section
+We’ll first describe these errors for continuous data and then extend it to categorical variables in the next section.

 #### Variable (uncorrelated) and correlated error in continuous variables {#sec:10-4.2.1}